 Start Now

 Many J-1 visa holders who would like to live permanently in the U.S. through a green card look to marriage as their viable option.
-There is no law that would prevent them from marrying a U.S. citizen, but there is more to getting a green card than marrying.
+There is no law that would prevent them from marrying a U.S. citizen, but there is more to getting a green card than marriage.
 Obstacles such as the home residency requirement must be met or waived before a J-1 holder who marries a U.S. citizen can seek permanent residence.

 One caveat to the J-1 visa is that it is not a “dual intent” visa, meaning that you cannot have the intent to get a green card when you apply.
 This can create issues if you are not careful when pursuing a green card while on J-1 status.
 One way that the USCIS encourages J-1 holders to make their stay temporary is through the home residency requirement.